espegun/python_project_setup/how_to_github_actions/README.md

 GitHub looks for workflow specifications as `.yml` files in the `.github/workflows` directory.

 The easiest way to set up a workflow is to use the GUI **Actions --> Create new workflow --> Python application**, then modify the file.
+The tests may be run with pytest, tox or anything.

-**How to fail on failing flake8 during PRs?**
+The test results will be shown in the GUI when establishing a PR.

 ## Useful commands
 `$ ...` Some comment<br/>